Show your work without the link chaos

 Big files, no expiry

 Source files are large.
 A 200 MB master file uploads cleanly and stays there.
 No WeTransfer expiring after 7 days.
 No clients losing the link.
+Source files stay encrypted per client too - see our security setup for how.

 Looks like your work